The activities at particular faculties are implemented within the following areas:

 - Modeling of electronic, optoelectronic and microwave elements and systems together with high-frequency applications of electromagnetic field theory.

-Entrepreneurship and Quality Science Faculty
+Management and Quality Science Faculty

 - Techniques for analysis, evaluation and optimization of software reliability; application of information technology in supporting decision-making processes and data analysis, including Big Data; computer techniques in the analysis of the security of maritime transport systems;